aibasel/downward/BUILD.md

 rm -rf soplex build
 ```

-After installation, permanently set the environment variable `soplex_DIR` to the value you used in installation.
+After installation, permanently set the environment variable `soplex_DIR` to the value you used during the installation.

 **Note:** Once [support for C++-20](https://github.com/scipopt/soplex/pull/15) has been included in a SoPlex release, we can update this and can recommend the [SoPlex homepage](https://soplex.zib.de/index.php#download) for downloads instead.